PAIDNetwork/solido/PLUGIN.md

 ### Provider settings and OnReady

-Before Solido can be used in an application, you first define a bootstrapper and then connect each contract to a provider using OnReady.
+Before Cemento can be used in an application, you first define a bootstrapper and then connect each contract to a provider using OnReady.

 1. Create module and bind ABI imports